stvliu/thingsboard.github.io/asset-management.md

         <img class="image" srcset="/images/iot-articles/asset-management_2_1090x682.png 1090w, /images/iot-articles/asset-management_2_2180x1364.png 2180w" sizes="(max-width: 1920px) 1090px, (min-width: 1921px) 2180px" src="/images/iot-articles/asset-management_2_1090x682.png" alt="IoT solutions dashboard with widgets dark"/>
         <div class="text-wrapper">
             <h1>GridLinks Benefits:</h1>
-            <div class="text-content medium-margin">When choosing an asset inventory management software, ThingsBoard sets itself apart with a range of unique advantages tailored to meet our client's specific needs.</div>
+            <div class="text-content medium-margin">When choosing an asset inventory management software, GridLinks sets itself apart with a range of unique advantages tailored to meet our client's specific needs.</div>
             <h4 class="h4-left">Deep Industry Expertise</h4>
-            <div class="text-content medium-margin">ThingsBoard boasts a team of experts with extensive knowledge in asset tracking.
+            <div class="text-content medium-margin">GridLinks boasts a team of experts with extensive knowledge in asset tracking.
 This specialized insight allows us to develop solutions that are tuned to the challenges faced by various industries.</div>
             <h4 class="h4-left">Dedication to Innovation</h4>
             <div class="text-content medium-margin">Our commitment to staying at the forefront of technological advancements ensures that our clients will have access to cutting-edge solutions.
-ThingsBoard continuously evolves to meet the changing needs of the market.</div>
+GridLinks continuously evolves to meet the changing needs of the market.</div>
             <h4 class="h4-left">Customizable Solutions</h4>
             <div class="text-content medium-margin">We understand that one size doesn't fit all.
-ThingsBoard offers highly customizable software asset management tools that can be tailored to the requirements of each client, providing a truly personalized experience.</div>
+GridLinks offers highly customizable software asset management tools that can be tailored to the requirements of each client, providing a truly personalized experience.</div>
             <h4 class="h4-left">Robust Customer Support</h4>
-            <div class="text-content medium-margin">ThingsBoard takes pride in delivering exceptional customer support.
+            <div class="text-content medium-margin">GridLinks takes pride in delivering exceptional customer support.
 Our dedicated team is readily available to address any queries, provide assistance, and ensure a seamless experience for our clients.</div>
             <h4 class="h4-left">Global Reach and Presence</h4>
-            <div class="text-content medium-margin">ThingsBoard's asset management solutions influence on a global scale, serving clients in various countries and industries.
+            <div class="text-content medium-margin">GridLinks's asset management solutions influence on a global scale, serving clients in various countries and industries.
 This international presence reflects our ability to adapt to diverse business environments.</div>
             <div class="text-content medium-margin">We go beyond standard offerings to provide a tailored, innovative, and reliable IoT asset-tracking system that truly sets us apart.
-With a history of successful implementations and satisfied clients, ThingsBoard has established itself as a trusted partner in asset-tracking IoT.
+With a history of successful implementations and satisfied clients, GridLinks has established itself as a trusted partner in asset-tracking IoT.
 Our cases speak for itself.</div>
         </div>
         <div class="text-wrapper">
             <h1>Our Cases:</h1>